P20WCommunityOfInnovation/DAR-T/README.md

 `Less Than 10 and not zero` - The value was less than the threshold, and the value is not zero.

+`Sum of values less than threshold` - The sum of values in the set was less than the redacted threshold, so this value needed to be redacted.

-`One count redacted leading to secondary suppression` - Only one value in the set or the sum of the values was less than the threshold was redacted, so this value needed to be redacted.
+`One count redacted leading to secondary suppression` - Only one value in the set was redacted, so this value needed to be redacted.

 `Redacting zeroes or other remaining values missed in one count function` - If the redaction in the `One count redacted leading to secondary suppression` leads to values still being represented through counter mathematics.